commercialhaskell/stack/doc/install_and_upgrade.md

                 [packages](http://packages.ubuntu.com/search?keywords=haskell-stack&searchon=names&suite=all&section=all)
                 for Ubuntu 20.04 and up.

-            It is possible to set up auto-completion of Stack commands.
+        ??? question "Can I set up auto-completion of Stack commands?"

+            Yes.
 For further information, see the
             [shell auto-completion](topics/shell_autocompletion.md)
             documentation.